Amber Tamblyn On The Struggles On Being A First Time Female Director

 “If Ruth Bader Ginsberg ever wants to direct me in an adult film, I would star in that for her.”

-What advice do you have for women who are entering the entertainment field, trying to get into a space where they might feel marginalised?
+What advice do you have for women who are entering the entertainment field, trying to get into a space where they might feel marginalized?

 "I hate to say that having a thick skin is so important, but I believe that’s true.
 You need to be able to come to an understanding with the word, ‘no,’ because you’re going to hear it all the time.
 You need to accept ‘no,’ as your new best friend.
 Rejection is sort of a part of any experience for women, and whether or not you’re being told it, you also believe it of yourself, because it’s so ingrained in us.
 And so I think it’s important to push through that, and if you really have a vision and a belief in something, you need to keep seeing it through until it happens.
 Because only then are you going to know truly what you’re made of.
 And there will be every obstacle in your way, but you just have to remember how many women have done it before you, and how many will do it after you.
 And more importantly, as far as looking forward to your own future, don’t forget to sometimes look to your left, and your right.
 Look at other women that are also looking at their futures and raise them up.
 I think that’s the most important thing we can do for our own futures — to support the futures of others. "